miteshksingh/AdversarialQuestionGeneration/language-check/README.rst

 Usage:

-- Added a new file check_language.py
+- Added a new file check_language.py:
   This file takes a SQuAD format file and removes all the topic entries which have at least 1 error.
-- python check_language.py squad_format_file.json output_filename.json
+- Usage: python check_language.py squad_format_file.json output_filename.json

 Example usage
 -------------